hypet/erlPlayer/README.md

 erlPlayer
 =========

-ErlPlayer is media player server based on MPlayer and powered by Erlang.
+ErlPlayer is a remote media player server based on MPlayer and powered by Erlang.
+It may handle connections from different devices (Android erlPlayer client, for instance) and
 ErlPlayer uses Ranch to manage TCP connections.

 How to use